julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 Meaning harmful forces would be driven away swiftly.

-Red thread bindings and rowan crosses were especially common in Scottish cattle protection rites. *(Related: [Folk Charms for Home Protection](/folk-charms-home-protection))*
+Red thread bindings and rowan crosses were especially common in Scottish cattle protection rites.

 ---